The Cholesterol Myth and Why Cholesterol Is Not That Bad

 Why Cholesterol is Used in Dr. Clarke's Neuro Protocol

 People often ask why cholesterol is used in Dr. Clarke's Neuro Protocol.
 If you read this article carefully, the answer is now clear.
-Cholesterol protects the cells, encourages tissue repair, and creates the neurosteroids and neurohormones required for optimal brain cell function and regeneration.
+Cholesterol protects the cells, encourages tissue repair, and creates the neuro-nutrients required for optimal brain cell function.

 The myth is busted.
 Dietary cholesterol is not bad and is very unlikely to change your blood cholesterol levels.
-It is safe, and the body will self-adjust these levels if it doesn’t need it.
-Meanwhile, it will promote CoQ10 transportation, ensuring brain energy, brain repair, and overall neuroprotection.
+It is safe, and the body will self-adjust these levels if needed.
+Meanwhile, it will promote CoQ10 transportation, ensuring brain energy and overall neuroprotection.

 Dr. Clarke’s Expert Medical Advice!